Will the Infrastructure Bill Raise Your Crypto Taxes?

 When will this bill take effect?

 Originally, the crypto provisions of the infrastructure bill were set to go into effect in the 2023 tax year.
-However, implementation of these requirements has been delayed indefinitely.
+However, mandatory 1099 reporting will now take effect in the 2025 tax year.

-It’s important to note that even though implementation of crypto regulations has been delayed, investors are still required to report cryptocurrency capital gains, losses, and income to the IRS.
+It’s important to note that even though implementation of crypto reporting regulations for exchanges has been delayed, investors are in the meantime still required to report cryptocurrency capital gains, losses, and income to the IRS.

 We know that navigating the tax code can feel stressful.
-CoinLedger can help.
-The cryptocurrency tax software platform integrates with exchanges like Coinbase, Kraken, and Binance, to allow investors to report their taxes in a matter of minutes.
+Crypto tax software like CoinLedger can help.
+CoinLedger integrates with exchanges like Coinbase, Kraken, and Binance, to allow investors to report their taxes in a matter of minutes.

 Get started with a free preview report today.
 No credit card is required to sign up and test out the platform!